Ph.D., Yale University, 1980

 Gondola Days: Isabella Stewart Gardner and the Palazzo Barbaro Circle, coauthored with Alan Chong, Rosella Mamella Zorzi, and Richard Lingner (Isabella Stewart Gardner Museum, 2004).

-The Museum and the Photograph, coauthored with Mark Haworth-Booth (Sterling and Francine Clark Art Institute, 1998).
+The Museum and the Photograph: Collecting Photography at the Victoria and Albert Museum, 1853–1900, coauthored with Mark Haworth-Booth (Sterling and Francine Clark Art Institute, 1998).

 Industrial Madness: Commercial Photography in Paris, 1848–1871 (Yale University Press, 1994).